 - Ensure good internet speed and connectivity

-- Conduct the AGM only using laptop, its built in mic and speakers.
+- Conduct the AGM only using a laptop, its built-in mic, and speakers.

-- AGM presenter must login using their own member ID on their mobile device so they can register their vote for the resolutions.
+- AGM presenters must log in using their own member ID on their mobile device so they can register their vote for the resolutions.
 The device must be muted.

 - Enable Online recording of complete AGM session (Video recording for offline AGMs)

-- Waiting room is mandatory to ensure rightful members are permitted to join the AGM
+- The waiting room is mandatory to ensure rightful members are permitted to join the AGM

 - Have 2-3 support staff as co-hosts